-In the last two weeks, we have seen key guidance from the office of the Chief of Army about Army’s contribution to defence strategy.
+In October 2020, we saw key guidance released from the office of the Chief of Army about Army’s contribution to defence strategy.
+This type of strategic direction is not uncommon, though it happens rarely more than once in the tenure of senior leadership and is, usually, triggered by changes to national policy or global influences on military posture.
 As soldiers or officers, we should be asking ourselves how we turn strategic guidance into tactical conduct.
-The key to this is right in front of us – CA’s Order of the Day on 6 October highlighted Army’s transition from its values of Courage, Initiative, Respect and Teamwork (CIRT) to the Defence Values of Service, Courage, Respect, Integrity and Excellence (SCRIE).
+In this case, a clue to this is right in front of us – CA’s Order of the Day on 6 October highlighted Army’s transition from its values of Courage, Initiative, Respect and Teamwork (CIRT) to the Defence Values of Service, Courage, Respect, Integrity and Excellence (SCRIE).

 It seems to me that each of the new values represent consideration of the past, present and future Army.
+We know values reflect social standards and the expectations of us to represent Australian’s as ambassadors of every citizen.
+They need a military they can believe in.
 But why the change?
 Why now?
+Some are unchanged.
 Courage remains a core value.
 We value courage; in war, but also in our decisions and how we represent our service and our force.
 Respect has not diminished in importance but other values now make the list.
 Do you think that this means that these new values are more important than those replaced?
 Or has Defence reinvigorated our values so we all have a fresh look at what we should be doing and how we do it perhaps?

 So the named values have changed under a unified organisational set.
 There are accompanying behaviours too and “words matter”.
 I’ve heard that statement many times during my service.
 We often use terms like values, ethics, morals, behaviours, traits, character a little too interchangeably and I don’t dispute that accuracy, brevity and clarity when using words is important but don’t get lost in metaphors.
 Our values and their associated behaviours give us a baseline for thoughts and actions.
 A start-point.
 In order to translate the tactical from the strategic guidance, this start-point is valuable.
 To demonstrate a strength of character, to be ethical in your decisions and accountable for your actions is Good Soldiering.